exercism/haxe/exercises/practice/tournament/.docs/instructions.md

 Devastating Donkeys;Courageous Californians;draw
 ```

-Means that the Devastating Donkeys and Courageous Californians tied.
+means that the Devastating Donkeys and Courageous Californians tied.

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.